Angel-125/BARIS/GameData/WildBlueIndustries/000BARIS/Readme.txt

 ---REVISION HISTORY---

+1.6
+- You can now mothball vessels that are landed or splashed.
+Mothballing a vessel means that it'll be drained of all resources (and will dump any resources transfered to it) and all its breakable part modules will disable functionality as if broken.
+However, the vessel will retain its quality and MTBF ratings, and it won't be checked for quality updates.
+When you mothball a vessel, it can be reactivated, but it takes one day per metric ton of vessel.
+A highly skilled kerbal with the RepairSkill can reactivate a mothballed vessel immediately.
+You can mothball a vessel from BARIS's in-flight screen.
+- Fixed thumbnail images not showing up in the editor.
+- Renamed file snapshots so that the save folder doesn't get clogged with vessel snapshots.
+- Made sure that the vessel snapshots are cleared when the editor bay is cleared.
+- Fixed issues with Rush job when Kerbal Alarm Clock is installed.
+- Fixed divide by zero error when adding a new vessel to integrate into an editor bay, and the bay has no workers.
+- Fixed issue with the problem report GUI where it kept showing up repeatedly even after dismissing it.
+- Fixed initial quality issue when vehicle required integration but launch failures aren't enabled.
+- Improved GUI rendering in the Tracking Station view.
+- Reduced funding and science costs of tiger teams attempting to repair a vessel in flight from the Tracking Station.
+- Recompiled for KSP 1.4.3

+1.5.0
+- Recompiled for KSP 1.4.1

 1.4.9
 - Added 0-workers and max-workers buttons to the Space Center hiring screen and High bay/hangar bay views.
 - Adding/removing workers won't happen at a glacial pace any more.